 In this post, we will review 21 Bathroom Design Ideas from our projects in NYC.
-As an architect, I see that the bathroom design is one of the most important rooms in the home for many people.
+As an architect, I see that that bathroom design is one of the most important issues for people when renovating their homes.
 The bathroom is often the most expensive space in the home and the one that gets the most attention during design.

 - Alternative Finishes

 - Towel Warmer

 - Bathroom Details

 - Floating Vanities / Wall Mounted Vanities

 - Custom Accessories